reyou/Ggg.Architecture/Quotes and Definitions.md

 - A bad design with a good presentation is doomed eventually.
 A good design with a bad presentation is doomed immediately.
 - Do what you can, where you are, with what you have.
 - A designer knows that he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
+- Dynamically typed languages create systems that are more flexible and less tightly coupled than statically typed languages.
+- Don’t override concrete functions.
+Concrete functions often require source code dependencies.
+When you override those functions, you do not eliminate those dependencies—indeed, you inherit them.
+To manage those dependencies, you should make the function abstract and create multiple implementations.
+- Components are the units of deployment.
+They are the smallest entities that can be deployed as part of a system.
+In Java, they are jar files.
+In Ruby, they are gem files.
+In .Net, they are DLLs.
+In compiled languages, they are aggregations of binary files.
+In interpreted languages, they are aggregations of source files.
+In all languages, they are the granule of deployment.